Covantec/quaive.manual/apps/todo/index.rst

 Create tasks
 ------------

-You can created taks by clicking on the button marked with a plus.
+You can created tasks by clicking on the button marked with a plus.
 On the screen that follows,
 you can enter details about the task, including a title for the task,